Deep Learning

 Diffusion models utilize denoising and image recognition techniques to guide the model in generating a persuasive image.
 Hundreds of passes will make static fuzz into an original art piece.

-GANs or general adversarial networks pit two competing models in a iterative dance, one generator for creating an image and a discriminator for evaluating if the generated image was fake or is real.
+GANs or general adversarial networks pit two competing models in an iterative dance, one generator for creating an image and a discriminator for evaluating if the generated image was fake or real.
 Continuous passes will train both models to become better and better until the generator is able to beat the discriminator.

 Reinforcement Learning